Sign up and become a PSC customer for a chance to win a FREE Tesla Model 3 or 2x Enphase iQ 5P Batteries.

 When we say a solar system is 6.6kW, we’re referring to the power output coming from the solar panels on the roof.
 A system of that size is usually automatically paired with a 5kW inverter.
 Many string inverter solar system sales companies will promote this combination.
 Why is that?

-The reason every solar sales company sells a 5kW inverter with 6.6kW of panels is because it’s very easy to get the permission to connect to the grid with those technical specifications.
+The reason lesser solar sales companies sell a 5kW inverter with 6.6kW of panels is because it’s very easy to get the permission to connect to the grid with those technical specifications.
 Export limits for single-phase sites don’t go over 5kW, so they slap 6.6kW of solar on the roof because it’s perfectly oversized at 133% to a 5kW string inverter (we’ll explain what this means, shortly).

 The Clean Energy Council (which makes the rules nationally for solar in Australia), has rules about how solar panels should be paired with inverters.
 They do this for a couple of reasons.
 One of those issues is to protect the electrical grid from too many homes with solar exporting electricity back to the DNSP.
 But it can handle a maximum of 5kW per household.